-The file system that is so popular in Hadoop eco system is HDFS.
-This is also called Hadoop File System.
+The file system which is popular in the Hadoop ecosystem is HDFS.
 You may ask a question that in real-time the data storing in HDFS is expensive or not.
-Before I get you there, I want to share how HDFS file system works in the context of Hadoop.
+Before I get you there, I want to share how HDFS file system works with the Hadoop. context of Hadoop.

 “Big Data and Hadoop – Training by Edureka Become a Hadoop Expert by mastering MapReduce, Yarn, Pig, Hive, HBase, Oozie, Flume and Sqoop while working on industry based Use-cases and Projects.
 Know More!”